johnryan465/reinforce.space/simulator/index.md

 ---

-# Simulator
+# Simulators

-- This project contains a Python Orekit based simulator for CubeSats.
+- This project contains a Python Orekit based simulator for NanoSats.
+- The ESA has developed Nanosat MO Framework which contains a simulator for the OPS SAT.